Single Source Base

 Summary

-.
+With the above strategy, modules can be consumed using import or require.
 And you can use a single code base that uses modern ES6 or Typescript.
 Users of your ESM distribution get the benefit of increased performance and easier debugging.